THE INDEPENDENT VOICE OF THE VISUAL ARTS

 Subscriptions entitle you to the printed versions of the New Art Examiner six times a year.
 You may subscribe online via PayPal.
 To donate to our effort and support the magazine, you may also donate via PayPal, on a one time or monthly basis.

 As announced, the New Art Examiner has changed format from a bimonthly to a quarterly journal with a quarterly theme.
 Our Summer quarter deals with the role of art in political protest.
 On that note, please go to our To Our Readers page to read our statement on the Black Lives Matter movement and the current political unrest.

-The theme for this quarter is The Role of Art in Political Protest.
+The theme for this quarter is Art and Politics.
 We are including a photo essay of BLM murals from various parts of the country.
-There will be additional articles on the art of Gran Fury in the Act UP AIDS protests in the late 80s and early 90s and its resurgence today.
+There are additional articles on the art of Gran Fury in the Act UP AIDS protests in the late 80s and early 90s and its resurgence today.
 There is also an article on the anti Nazi political art of the 30s and how it echos today's political atmosphere.
 All of the articles express the opinions of the authors and not of the magazine, which takes no political position.

 DONATE MONTHLY to the New Art Examiner or make a ONE-TIME DONATION via PayPal